run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-gpt-repo/README.md

 ```

 This loader is an adaptation of https://github.com/mpoon/gpt-repository-loader
-to LlamaHub.
+to LlamaIndex.
 Full credit goes to mpoon for coming up with this!

 ## Usage